 The country as a whole is in over $11 billion of credit card debt, so it’s safe to say that most of us are trying to find a way to pay down our credit card bills.
-Sure, it can seem overwhelming, but if you are armed with the right tools, it can be easier than you think.
+Sure, it can seem overwhelming, but if you are armed with the right tools — like one of the best credit repair services that can help you improve your credit score — it can be easier than you think.
 Here are some tips for the best ways to pay down your credit card debt.

-Do a Balance Transfer: This is the best way to avoid paying extra interest on your credit card debt.
+This is the best way to avoid paying extra interest on your credit card debt.
 Most balance transfer credit cards offer an introductory APR of 0%, so you won’t be paying interest anywhere from 6 months to a year and a half.
+The best of these deals are reserved for people with the highest credit.
 This will help you make direct payments on your credit card debt and keep you from adding to your debt with extra interest.

-Apply for a Short-Term Loan: While those two are the best options for paying down your debt, it might be a good idea to get a short-term loan from the bank to help you pay off your credit card debt.
+While those two are the best options for paying down your debt, it might be a good idea to get a short-term loan from the bank to help you pay off your credit card debt.
 This is a tricky solution, as you have to have a solid credit history to be approved for a loan, and you need to make sure that the loan’s APR is lower than what you are paying on your credit card debt.
 Otherwise, it’s not worth it.
 But it doesn’t hurt to talk to your bank and see what your options are.
-If you don’t think you can qualify for a bank loan, you can check out online loan sites, which are easier to get approved for.
+If you don’t think you can qualify for a bank loan, you can check out the best online loan companies, which are easier to get approved for.

 If you have been a victim of identity theft that has killed your credit, you may want to look into an identity theft protection service like Lifelock that can help you in the future.